typebytes/angular-checklist/content/performance/use-aot-compilation.md

 # Solution

-We can avoid shipping the compiler by peforming the compile step as part fo the build step.
+We can avoid shipping the compiler by performing the compile step as part fo the build step.
 We can achieve this by using AOT.

 AoT can be helpful not only for achieving more efficient bundling by performing tree-shaking, but also for improving the runtime performance of our applications.
 The alternative of AoT is Just-in-Time compilation (JiT) which is performed runtime, therefore we can reduce the amount of computations required for rendering of our application by performing the compilation as part of our build process.